🧡 Skip to main content🔍 Skip to search

 Condition Choose one of the two conditions to wait for:

-• is not running · the application is inactive (closed or terminated).
+• is not running · The application is inactive, closed, or terminated.

 Start menuStart menu buttonChoose an App using the virtual Windows Start menu.
 All the necessary app parameters will be prefiled automatically.